-So it’s been 3 years since Failory’s launch.
+It’s been three years since Failory’s launch.
 However, we only started monetizing the project in 2019.

 Monetization has been difficult for me.
-I’ve tried lots of different strategies but none worked completely well.
-I think I’ve finally found the correct combination of monetization methods, which are the 3 explained above, with a focus on the third one (digital products).
+I’ve tried lots of different strategies, but none completely worked.
+With the three methods explained above, I think I finally found the correct combination of monetization methods, with a particular focus on digital products.

 Delegation has been a huge challenge.
 I’ve been running Failory on the side while studying for high school and, more recently, for university.
 For many years, I’ve been doing it completely on my own.
 I tried to delegate things on many occasions but with little success.

-This year I’ve finally been able to delegate most of the day-to-day running of Failory.
-I hired a Spanish guy to take care of Failory’s interviews and content projects.
-A student from Philippines has also recently joined us to take care of new content projects as well.
+This year, I’ve finally been able to delegate most of the day-to-day running of Failory.
+I hired someone from Spain to take care of Failory’s interviews and content projects.
+A student from the Philippines has also recently joined us to take care of new content projects as well.

-I was able to start Failory with some money I made from selling old books I had on my house, so it was definitely not expensive.
+I was able to start Failory with some money I made selling old books I had at home, so it was not expensive.

-It cost around $5 to get the domain and $20-30 to hire a freelancer to write some stuff for Failory’s blog.
-I was able to get a 3-month access to Webflow for free and after that, I started paying $20/mo, which was Failory’s unique expense for a long time.
+It cost around $5 to get the domain and $20-$30 to hire a freelancer to create content for Failory’s blog.
+I was able to get 3-month access to Webflow for free and, after that, I started paying $20/mo, which was Failory’s unique expense for a long time.

-Nowadays, costs are bigger.
-We currently have many more tools:
+Nowadays, costs are higher, as we currently have more tools:

-And some other tools I get when I need, which might add $20-$50 per month.
+There are some other tools I get when needed, which might add $20-$50 per month.

-Besides that, I’m paying freelance writers and the Spanish guy I’ve hired.
+Besides that, I’m paying freelance writers and the person I’ve hired.

 I’d say profits are around 50%-70% of the monthly revenues.
-Of course I could keep things learner, stop investing in freelancers, replace some tools, etc. However, I want Failory to grow faster and I don’t have any living costs, so I can afford re-investing 100% of our monthly revenues into the project.
+Of course, I could keep things less expensive: stop investing in freelancers, replace some tools, etc. However, I want Failory to grow faster and, without living costs, I can afford to reinvest 100% of our monthly revenues back into the project.

-Our weekly newsletter has been a powerful way to retain our readership.
-It currently has over 7,000 email subscribers, who receive the latest content published on Failory every Thursday.
-It has allowed me to build really close relationships with some of the subscribers.
+Our weekly newsletter has been a powerful way to retain our readership, with over 7,000 email subscribers who receive Failory’s latest content every Thursday.
+It has allowed me to build really close relationships with some of our subscribers.

-As for growing the readership, I’ve been mainly focused on SEO.
+As for growing readership, my main focus has been on SEO.
 Nowadays, 80% of Failory’s traffic (50k-60k users per month) comes from organic sources.
-My plan is to grow this number to 150k/mo by the end of 2021.
+By the end of 2021, I plan to grow this number to 150k/mo.

-To do so, we’re launching lots of new content projects, such as a Google Cemetery, where we’ve analyzed why +100 projects from Google failed, and a collection of +350 startup pitch decks.
+To do so, we’re launching various new content projects, such as a Google Cemetery, where we’ve analyzed why +100 projects from Google failed, and a collection of +350 startup pitch decks.

-First, be consistent.
-If you generally subscribe to newsletters, do this experiment: go to Substack’s Reader and log in into your account; in the left column you’ll see all the Substack newsletters you’ve subscribed to in the past.
+Firstly, be consistent.
+If you subscribe to newsletters, do this experiment: login to your Substack’s Reader account; and look at the Substack newsletters you’ve subscribed to in the past in the left column.
 You’ll find that at least half of these haven’t sent any emails in the past months.
-Consistency will already place your newsletter over the majority of the rest.
+Consistency will already place your newsletter above the rest.

-Second, talk with your subscribers as much as possible.
-Optimize your newsletter for replies, not that much for open and click rates.
-Building an engaged subscriber base, who is willing to provide you with feedback on the newsletter and is interested in you keeping running the newsletter, is the most powerful tool you can have as a newsletter creator.
+Secondly, talk with your subscribers as much as possible.
+Optimize your newsletter for replies, not for open and click rates.
+Building an engaged subscriber base, willing to provide you with feedback on the newsletter, and interested in you continuing to run the newsletter is the most powerful tool you can have as a newsletter creator.